Kalmia latifolia

-Kalmia latifolia, the mountain laurel, calico-bush, or spoonwood, is a species of flowering plant in the heath family Ericaceae, that is native to the eastern United States.
-Its range stretches from southern Maine south to northern Florida, and west to Indiana and Louisiana.
+Kalmia latifolia, the mountain laurel, calico-bush, or spoonwood, is a flowering plant and one of the 10 species in the genus of Kalmia belonging to the heath(er) family Ericaceae.
+It is native to the eastern United States.
+Its range stretches from southern Maine to northern Florida, and west to Indiana and Louisiana.
 Mountain laurel is the state flower of Connecticut and Pennsylvania.
 It is the namesake of Laurel County in Kentucky, the city of Laurel, Mississippi, and the Laurel Highlands in southwestern Pennsylvania.

 Description

 Kalmia latifolia is an evergreen shrub growing 3-9 m tall.
 The leaves are 3–12 cm long and 1–4 cm wide.
-The flowers are hexagonal, sometimes appearing to be pentagonal, ranging from light pink to white, and occur in clusters.
+The flowers are pentagonal, ranging from light pink to white, and occur in clusters.
 There are several named cultivars that have darker shades of pink, red and maroon.
 It blooms in May and June.
 All parts of the plant are poisonous.
 The roots are fibrous and matted.

+Taxonomy

+Kalmia latifolia was named and described by the renowned Swedish botanist Carl Linnaeus in 1753.
+In his description, Linnaeus referred to an earlier description and illustration of Chamaedaphne foliis published by the English naturalist Mark Catesby in 1743.
+Catesby's illustration was designated as the lectotype of Kalmia latifolia L. in 1993.

 Distribution and habitat

 The plant is naturally found on rocky slopes and mountainous forest areas.
 It thrives in acid soil, preferring a soil pH in the 4.5 to 5.5 range.
 The plant often grows in large thickets, covering great areas of forest floor.
 In the Appalachians, it can become a tree but is a shrub farther north.
 The species is a frequent component of oak-heath forests.
 In low, wet areas it grows densely, but in dry uplands has a more sparse form.
-In the southern Appalachians, laurel thickets are referred to as "laurel hells" because it is nearly impossible to pass through one.
+In the southern Appalachians, laurel thickets are referred to as "laurel hells” or “laurel slicks” because it is nearly impossible to pass through one.